sunscrapers/fastapi-htmx-daisyui/README.md

 - perf_tests_partial:
   - Run a partial load tests by visiting http://localhost:8090/.

+Commands:

+- `make perf-tests-full`
+- `make perf-tests-partial`

+### E2E tests

+To ensure the proper functioning of our application and validate the correct display of elements, we utilize Playwright to conduct E2E tests.

+Use the following commands to run E2E tests:

+- `make e2e-tests-build`: Build the Docker image for E2E tests.
+- `make e2e-tests-bash`: Run an interactive Bash shell inside the E2E test Docker container for manual testing.
+- `make e2e-tests`: Execute Playwright-based E2E tests using pytest.

+Before running the E2E tests, make sure to install dependencies and set up the testing environment.
+Also, ensure the application is running locally or on the specified base URL.

-Feel free to explore and modify the project to suit your needs!
+_Feel free to explore and modify the project to suit your needs!_